How to Mirror Android to Laptop: 5 Best Methods (2026)

 Mirroring your Android screen to a laptop takes under 3 minutes with the right tool.
-The best free option is scrcpy, an open-source app that mirrors over USB with zero lag on Windows, macOS, and Linux.
-We tested all five methods in this guide on a Samsung Galaxy S24 running Android 15 and a MacBook Pro running macOS Sonoma 14.4.
-Scrcpy delivered the lowest latency at roughly 35ms, while wireless options like AirDroid added about 150ms of delay.
+The best free option is scrcpy, an open-source app that mirrors over USB with very low lag on Windows, macOS, and Linux.
+This guide covers five methods, from open-source command-line tools to built-in Windows features.
+Scrcpy delivers the lowest latency because it streams over a wired ADB connection, while wireless options like AirDroid trade some delay for skipping the cable.

 - Windows 11 has built-in wireless display support that works without any third-party apps

-- scrcpy is the fastest free option with USB latency around 35ms on our test devices
+- scrcpy is the fastest free option, with very low USB latency thanks to its wired ADB connection

 - All wireless mirroring methods require both devices on the same Wi-Fi network